 The statutory purpose of the Department of Public Safety is to promote the detection and prevention of crime, to participate in searches for lost and missing persons, and to assist in cases of statewide or local disasters or emergencies.
-In order to carry out this purpose the Department is organized into five divisions,: the Vermont State Police, Vermont Emergency Management, Vermont Crime Information Center, Vermont Forensics Lab, and the Division of Safety.
+In order to carry out this purpose the Department is organized into four divisions: State Police, Emergency Management, Fire safety, and Forensics Lab.

 The Vermont State Police consists of 327 sworn members, approximately 90 emergency communication dispatchers and civilian support staff.
 Every day members make a difference in the safety of Vermonters and visitors alike.

 Vermont Emergency Management (VEM) provides aid and support to Vermont’s Local Emergency Management Directors, Local Emergency Planning Committees, Regional Planning Commissions, Community Emergency Response Teams, state agencies, and emergency response providers.